PradeepLoganathan/pradeepl-blog/content/blog/git-branching-strategies/index.md

 - __Flexibility__: Easy to experiment with new ideas without disturbing the main codebase.

 # Git Branching Strategies
-A branching strategy is a convention, or a set of rules, that describes when branches are created, naming guidelines for branches, what use branches should have, and so on.
+A branching strategy is a convention, or a set of rules, that describes when git branches are created, naming guidelines for branches, what use branches should have, and so on.
 Branching strategies allow for separation of work grouped by concept ideas.
 These concept ideas can be developed in parallel and may also involve bug fixes and patches.
-Different projects require different branching models depending on their size, workflow, and deployment strategies such as
+Different projects require different branching models depending on their size, workflow, and deployment strategies.
+Some of the most popular git branching strategies are

-- Scheduled deployment strategy - Gitflow
+- __Gitflow__ - Scheduled deployment strategy.
-- Branch per feature deployment strategy - Github flow
+- __Github flow__ - Branch per feature deployment strategy.
-- State branching strategy - Gitlab flow
+- __Gitlab flow__ - State branching strategy.

 Let us take a look at each of these branching strategies in detail.